tonazaar/ipfsprivclusterforstorage/README.md

 ##### Note the listener of cluster

 - Note the listener for cluster node0
-- Thus is needed for other nodes
+- This is needed for other nodes
 - In this case it is

 ```